PacktPublishing/Software-Architecture-with-Cpp-2E/Chapter15/message/rabbitmq/README.md

 [The RabbitMQ management plugin ](https://www.rabbitmq.com/docs/management)provides an HTTP-based API for management and monitoring of RabbitMQ nodes and clusters, along with a browser-based UI and a command line tool, rabbitmqadmin.

+### Troubleshooting

+AMQP-CPP comes with an optional Linux-only TCP module, but the example depends on this module.